ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Core Team Roles
 ===============

 The BitShares Core Team is a self-organizing agile-principled team focused on delivering regularly scheduled releases and ad hoc bug fixes for the BitShares Core software.
-The table below describes the target composition of the team at full utilization for budget purposes only.
+The plan is to rapidly grow into and sustain a dedicated team approximating the composition in Table 1.
 The actual number of contributors and roles may vary within each development cycle (described below).
-The team has discretion in allocating resources to meet the needs of each development cycle.
-A goal is to rapidly grow into and sustain a dedicated team approximating the composition below.
+The team has discretion in allocating resources to meet the resource needs of each development cycle.

-* BitShares Core Team Budget:
+* Table 1.
+BitShares Core Team Budget

 | Roles (described below)  | Rate Range (Hourly USD) | Estimated Hours |
 |:------------------------ | -----------------------:|:--------------- |